Am-Asad/al-ghani-farm/README.md

 [x] Check the filters, if they are relevant for each page and details page.
 [x] Please understand how the duration filters in reports work.
 Yearly duration filter return the date from Sep 27, 2025 - Nov 23, 2025.
 [x] Make apis for showing data on the dashboard page.
-[] Review the icons used for each entity and fix those.
+[x] Review the icons used for each entity and fix those.
+[x] Skeleton components implemented for each page.
 [] Think about how to show the analytics using charts.